 For more information about the program and its early success and future, watch these recent clips featuring Program Manager Sharon Allgeier and Director of Community-Based Services Kimberly Boyd-Lane, in addition to news segments:

-- WAVE 3 and WKYT: Goodwill program reports on success after Louisville panhandlers find work
+- WAVE 3: Goodwill program reports on success after Louisville panhandlers find work

 - WLKY: Homelessness, maintenance part of Metro council’s amended budget for Thursday’s meeting